 I worked around this by having the strings from last year on LED1 data output port and the strings from this year on LED2 of my QuinLED-Dig-Quad controller.
-This worked fine and with the multi-channel mod firmware it acts like it’s a single strip, it made power injection even easier too!
+This worked fine and with the multi-channel firmware it acts like it’s a single strip, it made power injection even easier too!

 I also did a video about these specific LEDs which will give you a very good look at them:

 Power Injection Requirements

 As with all LEDs these also need some power injection!
-I do not have them in the power sheet yet, but I will add them soon.
+I do not have them in the power sheet but there are measurements in the video you can calculate with!
 They however don’t use a lot of power.

 First, take a look at this video:

 - If you are doing effects and colors, you can inject per 3 strings (front + back injection)